 $ git status

-Now you’ll see all the files that are not added to the staging area, those have merge conflicts.
-Go to the files and solve the merge conflicts and save them.
-Then:
+You’ll see all the files that are not added to the staging area, those are the ones with merge conflicts.
+Manually solve the conflicts, save the files, and then:

 $ git add -A $ git cherry-pick ---continue